 Founder, Executive Director and Chair Emeritus

 Beth is the inspiration behind Pets for Patriots.
-Growing up, her family home was never without a dog or two, always adopted from local shelters.
-Seeing so many dogs and cats without the loving embrace of a family had a profound impact on her.
+Growing up, her family home was never without a shelter dog.
+Seeing so many animals without the loving embrace of a family had a profound impact on her.
 She vowed that one day she would find a way to save them all.

 Beth brings more than 25 years of business and entrepreneurial experience to Pets for Patriots.
 These include a decade as a practicing architect, and more than 10 years as a business and branding strategist for companies in the financial, technology, healthcare, and utility sectors, among others – 10 years of which as a solopreneur.
 These diverse experiences help her invest Pets for Patriots with excellence in all aspects of its strategy and operations.